 There are no prerequisites to take the LSAT.
 This means that virtually anyone can take the exam.
 However, it is a very difficult test, and will require intensive study and a good LSAT study schedule to pass.

-How Much do LSAT Prep Courses Cost?
+How Much Do LSAT Prep Courses Cost?

 LSAT prep courses vary significantly in terms of what they offer.
 You can buy supplements for specific areas, in-person classes, or app-based programs.
 Depending on what you want, you will pay between $600 and $1200.